 This is the go-to option for huge sandwiches in Downtown Crossing.
 Sam LaGrassa’s serves loaded hoagies and sandwiches with pickles, with an array of classic options like pastrami on rye and chicken cutlet parmigiana.

 The Merchant has a pretty-far reaching dinner menu, which includes raw bar items and entrees like pork chops and roasted half chicken.
 It also serves lunch, and it offers a nice selection of beer, wine, and cocktails.

-Relatively new to the neighborhood, Democracy Brewing has a nice selection of its own beers, plus some pretty sturdy snacks, like loaded nachos, flatbreads, and burgers.
+Relatively new to the neighborhood, Democracy Brewing has a nice selection of its own beers, plus some pretty sturdy snacks, like flatbreads and burgers.
 Open for lunch and dinner, Democracy is a great place to escape the rain or cold, and the interior has some fascinating design features.
-As an added bonus, the kitchen is zero-waste, and the business is employee-owned.
+As an added bonus, the business is employee-owned.

-A shiny second edition of the popular South End steakhouse, Boston Chops is among the fine dining options in Downtown Crossing.
-Open for lunch on weekdays and until 1 a.m. seven days a week, the restaurant offers classic steakhouse fare, plus seafood towers, multiple preparations of potatoes, cocktails, and more, all in a leather-and-marble filled space.
+A second edition of the popular South End steakhouse, which reopened recently with a big refresh after a pandemic hiatus, Boston Chops is among the fine dining options in Downtown Crossing.
+The restaurant offers classic steakhouse fare, plus seafood towers, multiple preparations of potatoes, cocktails, and more, all in a leather-and-marble filled space.

 On the bottom end of the neighborhood, Gene’s Chinese Flatbread Cafe is a great lunch spot and source for hand-pulled noodles.
 Get the standard noodles (#4 on the menu) seasoned with so much chile and garlic, and add a skewer or two of lamb — and perhaps a tea egg — on the side.